LennardKittner/HyperXCloudIIWireless/README.md

   -V, --version
           Print version
 ```
-`cli_app` without any arguments will print all available headset information.
+`hyper_headset_cli` without any arguments will print all available headset information.

-`hyper_x_cloud_ii_wireless` without any arguments will start the tray application.
+`hyper_headset` without any arguments will start the tray application.
 Once it's open, hover over the headset icon in the system tray or right-click to view details such as the battery level.
 You can also exit via the right-clock menu.